aaronshansh/aaronshansh.github.io/README.md

 - Font Awesome for icons
 - Google Fonts for Poppins and Montserrat fonts
-- Designed by Mario Miao
-- Images & original content by Aaron Shan
+- Original design by Aaron Shanahan

 ---

-© 2025 Aaron Shan.
+© 2025 Aaron Shanahan.
 All Rights Reserved.